c3e/docpatch/README.md

 *   converter: [pandoc](http://johnmacfarlane.net/pandoc/index.html)
 *   markup language: pandoc's [enhanced version](http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown) of [John Gruber' markdown](http://daringfireball.net/projects/markdown/)

 These tools are simple to use, but powerful, widely spread, and open.
 (Even if they won't fit any more in the future, they could be replaced by other, even better tools.
-For distributing the repositories, the code, the generated documents, and everything else we use some more tools, e. g. web server, operating system,..., but they don't matter for our intended purpose.)
+For distributing the repositories, the code, the generated documents, and everything else we use some more tools, e.g. web server, operating system,…, but they don't matter for our intended purpose.)

 Please visit our [website](https://wiki.die-foobar.org/wiki/DocPatch) for more information about DocPatch and our goals.